 Former wilderness medicine experience includes: doctor for the Upper Wharfedale Fell Rescue Association; for expeditions to Sabine Land, Svalbard; Mera Peak, Nepal; Loppa Peninsula, Norway; Kilimanjaro, Tanzania; Manaslu, Nepal; Everest Base Camp, Nepal & Beijing, Hebei & Tianjin Provinces, China & for Antarctic Logistics & Expeditions.
 Isla has also provided medical support for a “London 2 Paris 24” cycling challenge & the GB Junior Lead Climbing & Bouldering Teams.

-Isla is now a locum Specialist Registrar in Emergency Medicine.
-She holds the MTA Summer Mountain Leader & PADI Open Water Diver awards.
+The daughter of two teacher parents, an enthusiasm for education runs in her blood – in addition to being a faculty member of WEM, Isla is an AWLS instructor & helped deliver the first UIAA / ICAR / ISMM Nepal DiMM.
+She is now a locum Specialist Registrar in Emergency Medicine & a holder of the MTA Summer Mountain Leader & PADI Open Water Diver awards.
 She is an aspirant Fellow of the Academy of Wilderness Medicine, MTA Winter Mountain Leader & BAIML International Mountain Leader.
 Snow-capped mountains are Isla’s preferred environment – her ambition is to one day climb a previously unclimbed peak!